 Medieval buildings, cobbled streets, terracotta rooftops, quaint cafes and…smoked fish on the breakfast buffet?
-Welcome to Tallin!
-The capital of Estonia, Tallinn lies on the coast of the Gulf of Finland and is one of the must see destinations in the Baltics.
+Welcome to Tallinn!
+The capital of Estonia, Tallinn lies on the coast of the Gulf of Finland and is one of the must see destinations in the Baltic’s.
 Like stepping back in time, the city is home to one of the most well preserved Old Towns in Eastern Europe.
-Since making the list of UNESCO world heritage sites in 1997, Tallinn has slowly been flourishing into the quaint cultural hub that so many travelers are attracted to today.
+Since making the list of UNESCO world heritage sites in 1997, Tallinn has slowly been flourishing into the quaint cultural hub that so many travellers are attracted to today.
 Only have a day but want to squeeze in as much as possible?
 Follow our guide to find out how to spend a day in Tallinn.

-Wake up early and indulge in a traditional Baltics breakfast.
+Wake up early and indulge in a traditional Baltic breakfast.
 Head into Raekoja plats, the main square of the Old Town.
 From here you can admire the beautiful old houses in the main square.
 This is the setting for many cafes, restaurants, markets and music concerts throughout the year.